Flexible retirement process

 The following will happen:

-• your current period of pension service will end, but your employer will automatically enrol you into the Local Government Pension Scheme (LGPS) based on your new terms and conditions of employment.
-You do have the ability to opt out of the LGPS in your new contract of employment
+• Your employer will automatically enrol you into the LGPS based on your new terms and conditions of employment and you will continue building up further benefits in the Scheme.
+However, you do have the ability to opt out of the LGPS in your new contract of employment.

 Payment of your pension benefits Back to top